• Agents

 Cursor IDE Vulnerabilities: When Your Code Editor Becomes the Attack Vector

-Here's exactly what happened, how it worked, and what you should do about it.
+Here's what happened, how it worked, and exactly what to do about it.

 Why your editor is a high-value target